michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-11-research-assistant.md

 - Must be feasible (answerable within scope/resources)
 - Must be clear and focused

-Students often struggle with scope—questions that are too broad or too narrow.
+Students often struggle with scope,questions that are too broad or too narrow.

 ### How AI Can Help (Appropriately)